JoeWroe/mars-rover/README.md

 ##Setup

 This application has been designed to be run from the command line, for that reason there is little setup required.
-Simple unzip the file  if one has been provided or fork the repository at  (https://github.com/JoeWroe/mars-rover), and clone it down to your local machine.
+Simply unzip the file  if one has been provided or fork the repository at  (https://github.com/JoeWroe/mars-rover), and clone it down to your local machine.

-From the command line, navigate the folder containing the application an open up a REPL (such as IRB or PRY).
+From the command line, navigate to the folder containing the application an open up a REPL (such as IRB or PRY).
 Once in a REPL, run the following commands to make sure you have required the necessary files:

   `require './lib/controller.rb'`
   `require './lib/plateau.rb'`